 Enabling Precision Medicine

 Precision medicine uses data analytics in healthcare to understand how a person’s genes, environment, and lifestyle influence their health.
 Analytics help identify subgroups of patients who share biological or environmental characteristics that affect how they respond to certain treatments.
 Doctors can then tailor treatments based on a patient’s genetic profile and health data.
-Precision medicine powered by big data has the potential to revolutionize how we prevent and cure diseases.

 Top Healthcare Data Analytics Technologies and Their Use Cases